Highlight Speakers

 I am a professor at the University of Virginia and my general interests are computational and theoretical astrophysics.
 My primary expertise is in the numerical simulation of astrophysical fluids, especially in systems where radiation plays a dominant role in the dynamics and thermodynamics.
 My favorite applications are the simulation and modeling of black hole accretion flows in X-ray binaries, ultraluminous X-ray sources, active galactic nuclei, binary supermassive black holes, and tidal disruption events.
 I use simulation results to create first principles models of these systems, connecting with observations to test these models.
 My ultimate goal is understanding the nature of black hole accretion flows and constraining the spacetimes that they inhabit.

-will speak on topics relating to Ethics in Astrophysics
+will speak on topics relating to Neurodiversity in science

 Phil Hopkins (Caltech)